cousteaulecommandant/youtube-dl-1/.github/ISSUE_TEMPLATE/4_bug_report.md

 - Finally, put x into all relevant boxes (like this [x]) -->

-- [ ] I'm reporting a broken site support issue
+- [ ] I'm reporting an issue affecting youtube-dl as a whole, not an issue affecting a single site
 - [ ] I've verified that I'm running youtube-dl version **2021.12.17**
-- [ ] I've checked that all provided URLs are alive and playable in a browser
+- [ ] I've checked that all provided URLs (if any) are alive and playable in a browser
 - [ ] I've checked that all URLs and arguments with special characters are properly quoted or escaped
 - [ ] I've searched the bugtracker for similar bug reports including closed ones
 - [ ] I've read bugs section in FAQ